EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ==== NetworkParameter.Read(*args) ====
 Read the value of the network parameter.
 Some parameters may not be simple variables and Reading may be equivalent to pulling from a queue, and some parameters may represent functions and arguments may be required.
 If the value was read very recently(default is 10hz), this may return a cached value, but only for reads that arer idempotent.
+The value will be translated to a native python equivalent(enum to string, utf8 to string, array to list, nested array to nested list,etc)

 === Example ===
 '''